mumairofficial/khalilstemmler-website-2019/src/pages/articles/when-is-typescript-necessary.md

 These are some pretty steep (but definitely not unrealstic in 2019) demands.

-In this article, we'll take a look at some of the most common scenarios and projects and identify when it might be pretty vital for us to be using TypeScript, and when we could probably just do without it and  stick to vanilly JS.

-****

 Before we dive into different scenarios, we should actually talk about the three categories of really hard software problems to be solved.

-## Categories of Hard Software Problems
+## 3 Categories of Hard Software Problems

 Generally speaking, there are 3.
 The first being building Performant System Problem, the second, the Embedded System Problem, and the third being the with Complex Domain Problem.